Self-driving car liability: German law

 When Mercedes launch its Drive Pilot mid 2021 in Germany, it is expected that Daimler would have to assume insurance liability, depending on the jurisdiction.

-In 2021, a proposed german law proposed the "self-driving vehicle" would require an operating permit to be used as a automated vehicle.
+In 2021, a proposed German law proposed the "self-driving vehicle" would require an operating permit to be used as an automated vehicle.

 Policy considerations (US)

 Manufacturers overbearing the costs

 As argued in the article “The Coming Collision Between Autonomous Vehicles and the Liability System” by Gary Marchant and Rachel Lindor, a manufacturer cannot anticipate all possible scenarios that an autonomous car will encounter.
 While the manufacturer will design the system to minimize risks of situations that it does anticipate, the collisions that are most damaging and costly will be those that the manufacturer fails to anticipate.
 This leaves the manufacturer highly vulnerable to design defects, in particular the cost-benefit test.

 In light of this, Marchant and Lindor argue that “the technology is potentially doomed...because the liability burden on the manufacturer may be prohibitive of further development.
 Thus, even though an autonomous vehicle may be safer overall than a conventional vehicle, it will shift the responsibility for collisions, and hence liability, from drivers to manufacturers.
 The shift will push the manufacturer away from the socially-optimal outcome—to develop the autonomous vehicle.”

 Consequently, policymakers need to be mindful of manufacturer overbearing the liability costs and the potential consequences that may result, such as higher consumer costs and delays in introducing autonomous car technology.
 In the report “Autonomous Vehicle Technology” by the Rand Corporation, the authors recommend that policymakers consider approaches such as tort preemption, a federal insurance backstop, and long-term cost-benefit analysis of the legal standard for reasonableness.
 These approaches attempt to align the private and public costs of autonomous car technology such that adoption is not unnecessarily delayed, and one party does not overly-bear the costs.